vaofford/Bio-VertRes-Config/README.md

 `dzil install`

 ### Running the tests
-The test can be run with dzil from the top level directory:
+The tests can be run with `dzil` from the top level directory:

 `dzil test`